Alberto Errera: Biography

-The Sonderkommando photographs
+Sonderkommando photographs

 For many years, the author of the Sonderkommando photographs was unknown.
 The photographs were credited as anonymous or, by default, assigned to Dawid Szmulewski, who himself mentioned a Greek Jew named Alex.
 The story of these photos was recorded in the writings of Alter Fajnzylberg, who evokes the figure of the Greek Jew named Alex (although he forgot the surname).
 In May 1978, Fajnzylberg answered a letter from the Auschwitz-Birkenau Museum, about the photographs.
 He wrote:

 It was Alex from Greece, but I do not remember his name, who took the photographs.
 He died during an escape during the transport of ash from incinerated people.
 These ashes were regularly dumped in the Sola or in the Vistula.
 Alex disarmed both SS escort[s] and threw their rifles into the Vistula.
 He died during the pursuit.
 I do not remember where the camera and other documents were buried because it [was] Alex who performed this work.